Time-Tested Strategies for Advancing an Entrepreneurial and Corporate Career

 - Writing and interviewing for mainstream media like The Oregonian, The Denver Post, Woman’s World, and CNN and online and print publications for entrepreneurs like Women Entrepreneurs – The Secrets of Success Blog, Entrepreneur, Black Enterprise, and Restaurant Startup & Growth.

-- Publishing my first book, Divas Doing Business: What the Guidebooks Don’t Tell You About Being a Woman Entrepreneur.
+- Publishing Divas Doing Business: What the Guidebooks Don’t Tell You About Being a Woman Entrepreneur and Get Your Hustle On!
+It’s Not Just About Getting a Job, But Building a Rewarding Career.

 - Speaking at conferences and colleges and universities.